Cooperative: Social cooperative

 Cooperatives traditionally combine social benefit interests with capitalistic property-right interests.
 Cooperatives achieve a mix of social and capital purposes by democratically governing distribution questions by and between equal but not controlling members.
 Democratic oversight of decisions to equitably distribute assets and other benefits means capital ownership is arranged in a way for social benefit inside the organization.
 External societal benefit is also encouraged by incorporating the operating-principle of cooperation between co-operatives.
 In the final year of the 20th century, cooperatives banded together to establish a number of social enterprise agencies that have moved to adopt the multi-stakeholder cooperative model.
 In the years 1994–2009 the EU and its member nations gradually revised national accounting systems to "make visible" the increasing contribution of social economy organizations.

 A particularly successful form of multi-stakeholder cooperative is the Italian "social cooperative", of which some 11,000 exist.
+(Note: In 2011 the official total was 11,264.)
 "Type A" social cooperatives bring together providers and beneficiaries of a social service as members.
 "Type B" social cooperatives bring together permanent workers and previously unemployed people who wish to integrate into the labor market.
 They are legally defined as follows: